How Asthma Develops in Children

 It is also hard to predict whether your child's asthma will continue into the teen years or adulthood.

 - In most cases of intermittent asthma associated with respiratory infections (rather than allergies), symptoms tend to become less severe and may go away by the teen years.
-In one study, children who had mild wheezing generally did not have symptoms as adults.
-4

 - Covar RA, et al. (2012).
 Allergic disorders.
 In WW Hay Jr et al., eds., Current Diagnosis and Treatment: Pediatrics, 21st ed., pp. 1123–1157.